Is your child struggling with sight words? Learn fun and effective strategies for teaching sight words without the stress and pressure!

-We’ve all seen it: the list of sight words our kids are supposed to master by the end of the year, often as early as kindergarten.
+We’ve all seen it: the list of words our kids are supposed to master by the end of the year, often as early as kindergarten.

-And other times, she just might not be interested, making you feel worried or stressed that she’ll fall behind in class.
+And other times, she’s just not be interested, making you feel worried or stressed that she might fall behind in class.
 No matter what, it feels like you’re not doing something right.

 You don’t want sight words to be an issue all year.
-How can you help her learn and understand sight words without turning it into a power struggle?
+How can you help her learn and understand them without turning this into a power struggle?

 6 strategies for teaching sight words

-I’ve found that encouraging a love of learning, embracing mistakes, and not stressing about school are more effective.
-A strict regimen, giving punishments, or having arguments with your child don’t work nearly as well.
+I’ve found that encouraging a love of learning, embracing mistakes, and not stressing about school are effective.
+A strict regimen, punishments, or arguments with your child don’t work nearly as well.

 Take a look at these strategies for teaching sight words:

 1. Read books with plenty of sight words

 Disclosure: This article contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.